- Limited Editions

 CAN A SUIT BE MADE WITHOUT CANVASSING?

-Yes, it can, but the overall look becomes much more casual and becomes a light construction which is more (in my view) practical for travel wear, a relaxed look and not practical for a business, wedding or any kind of professional suit.
+Yes, it can, but the overall look becomes much more casual and becomes a much lighter construction which is more (in our view) practical for travel wear, a relaxed look and not practical for a business, wedding or any kind of professional suit.

 SO, WHAT IS A HALF CANVAS?